 Defender went on to become the company’s best-selling game and one of the highest-grossing arcade games ever with over 55.000 units sold.
 The success, like many of the early coin-op titles from the golden age of video arcade games, spawned numerous clones for personal computers over the next many years.

-In early 1983 Justin Gray began work on a Defender-inspired game.
-While knowing that the concept had been somewhat exhausted and was past its heyday, there was still a glimmer of hope of being able to make fortunes on the already proven and tested concept.
-Little did he or anyone know of the imminent disaster the market was heading towards.
+In early 1983 Justin Gray began work on his Defender-inspired horizontal shooter.
+While knowing that the concept had been exhausted and somewhat past its heyday, there was still a glimmer of hope of being able to make a dime on the already proven and tested concept.
+Little did he or anyone know of the impending disaster the market was heading towards.

-To set the game apart Gray added a few additions to the gameplay with the ability to fly not only over the planet’s ocean-covered surface battling flying interceptors but also beneath, destroying missile-firing submarines.
+To set the game apart Gray added a few additions to the gameplay like the ability to not only fly over the planet’s ocean-covered surface battling flying interceptors but also beneath, destroying missile-firing submarines.

 The game was picked up by Sierra On-Line but difficulties finding an appropriate and trademarkable name led to months of delay.
-Co-founder Ken Williams was keen on finding not only appealing but also unique titles for his company’s products.
-For Williams, a name was an investment, the company’s earlier adventure games had all benefitted from the Hi-Res naming.
-It would only require one successful product and the name would help market future products.
+Co-founder Ken Williams was keen on finding appealing and unique titles for his company’s products.
+For Williams, a name was an investment, the company’s earlier adventure games had all benefitted from the clever Hi-Res naming.
+It would only require one successful product and the name would help market any future endeavors.

 After going through six different names, Aquatron was finally chosen, maybe inspired by Robotron: 2084, another successful Williams coin-op game.